IPS vs OLED – Which Panel Type Should I Choose?

 IPS panels have a low native contrast ratio, so they need an expensive full-array local dimming (FALD) implementation to overcome that.

-As each pixel is self-emissive on an OLED display, you essentially get over 8 million dimming zones on a 4K panel, resulting in a much better image quality overall without any blooming.
+As each pixel is self-emissive on an OLED display, you essentially get 8,294,400 dimming zones on a 4K panel, resulting in a much better image quality overall without any blooming.

-The main advantage of IPS panels is that they can get much brighter, especially if they’re enhanced with a mini LED backlight.
-Some mini LED displays can reach over 2,000-nits of peak brightness for both small <10% window sizes and full-screen white windows, while OLED displays are usually limited to around 1,000-nits for small <5% window sizes and 150 to 250-nits for full-screen white windows.
+The main advantage of IPS panels is that they can get much brighter, especially if they’re equipped with a mini LED backlight.
+Some mini LED displays can reach up to 1,500-nits of peak brightness for both small <10% window sizes and full-screen white windows, while OLED displays are usually limited to around 1,000-nits for small <5% window sizes and 150 to 250-nits for full-screen white windows.

 1,000-nits is still enough to create punchy highlights under normal lighting conditions, but if you’re watching the screen in a particularly bright room, HDR content can appear underwhelming on OLED displays in comparison to mini LED LCDs.